How Much Money Kids Can Make With a Lemonade Stand

 Having a Successful Lemonade Business 🤝

-In addition to getting the right permit, should you need one, lemonade stands will be the most successful when they follow these tried and true small business tips:
+In addition to getting the correct permits, should you need one, lemonade stands will be the most successful when they follow these tried and true small business tips:

-• Price the lemonade to sell – not many people will buy a $5 cup of lemon juice, sugar, and water, so keep it close to around $3 to entice customers.
+• Price the lemonade to sell – not many people will purchase a $5 cup of lemon juice, sugar, and water, so keep it close to $3 to entice customers.

-• Locate the stand in a high-traffic area to gain exposure.
+• Set up the stand in a high-traffic area to gain the best exposure.

-• Share the reason for opening the stand with customers, such as earning money for a cause or to help pay for an upcoming camp or school trip.
+• Share the reason for opening the stand with customers, such as earning money for a cause or to help pay for an upcoming event.

 • Tell friends and family about the business endeavor.